YashinN/event_pro/README.md

 ### Frontend Architecture:

-The frontend architecture of the application will utilise a vairety of tools React, Javascript, Css and Bootstrap.
-The nature of the application is going to be dynamic where data will consitently be pulled changed and altered from the client to the backend.
-To accomodate for the dyncamic nature of the application CRA or create-react-app will be used as a single page application to reduce load times and improve overall performance.
-The application will be built using react functional components to promote reusable items ,reduce codebase size and save time.
-To efficently design the UI of the application Bootstrap and a third party stlying frame work called bootswatch will be used.
-The use of a 3rd party framework means less time will need to be spent building a simple and attractively styled UI , this should drastically reduce the length of the project timeline.
+The frontend architecture of the application will utilise a variety of tools, including React, Javascript, CSS, and Bootstrap.
+The nature of the application is going to be dynamic, where data will continuously be pulled, changed, and altered from the client to the backend.
+To accommodate the dynamic nature of the application, CRA, or create-react-app, will be used as a single-page application to reduce load times and improve overall performance.
+The application will be built using reactive functional components to promote reusable items, reduce the codebase size, and save time.
+To efficiently design the UI of the application, Bootstrap and a third-party styling framework called Bootswatch will be used.
+The use of a third-party framework means less time will need to be spent building a simple and attractively styled UI, which should drastically reduce the length of the project timeline.

 ### Backend Architecture:

-The backend architecture of the application will be built with Express ,MongoDb and Node.
-A custom express server will be built in order to effectively handle Api requests between client and server.
-The express server will handle routeing ,the protection of routes and authentication leveraging the appropriate middleware.
-A third party middleware Helmet will be used to ensure the security of the custom express server.
-In order to host and store user credentials and event data a MongoDb cloud server will be used.
-MongoDb will easily allow for future scalablity should the need arise to extend and grow the application.
+The backend architecture of the application will be built with Express, MongoDB, and Node.
+A custom Express server will be built in order to effectively handle API requests between client and server.
+The express server will handle routing, the protection of routes, and authentication, leveraging the appropriate middleware.
+A third-party middleware framework called Helmet will be used to ensure the security of the custom Express server.
+In order to host and store user credentials and event data, a MongoDB cloud server will be used.
+MongoDB will easily allow for future scalability should the need arise to extend and grow the application.

 ## System Requirements

 ### Functional Reqiurements :

-1. User registration & Authentication.
+1. User registration & authentication.
    - Users can sign in with email & password.
    - Authenticate users by email and password.
    - Authenticate users with google & facebook auth.